r-reji/spotify-playlist-clustering/README.md

 #### Dependancies
 Please make sure you have installed the necessary libraries before running the files.
-The data used for this file is generated from `data.py` and contains a small subset of my Spotify library (information for ~2000 songs).
+The data used for these files is generated from `data.py` and contains a small subset of my Spotify library (data on 1929 songs).
 This data may not be representative of your own library.

 #### Usage
-I have included detailed exmplanations of each file within them, here I will provide a top line overview.
+I have included detailed explanations of each file within them, here I provide a top line overview.

 - [data.py](https://github.com/r-reji/spotifyPlaylistClustering/blob/main/data.py)
    - Extracts song data from any spotify playlist using your API key
    - Request audio feature data for each song and collates it into a .csv file
 - [cluster.py](https://github.com/r-reji/spotifyPlaylistClustering/blob/main/cluster.py)
    - Selects the data for analysis and standardises it for forther analysis
-   - Perform principle component analysis to reduce the complexity of the data set
+   - Performs principle component analysis to reduce the complexity of the data set
    - Use the WCSS (within-cluster sum of squares) metric and the elbow method to implement a k-means clustering algorithm
 - [playlist.py](https://github.com/r-reji/spotifyPlaylistClustering/blob/main/playlist.py)
    - Uses the clustered data produced form the k-means algorithm to define playlists
    - Makes use of user specific authentication to automatically generate a playlist for each cluster in your Spotify library

 #### Visualisations
 Here I include some of the visualisations generated.
-There are some other cumulative vairance plots that you can check out in [figures.](https://github.com/r-reji/spotifyPlaylistClustering/tree/main/figures) Please note that the figures that have hyperlinks below will also take you to a lovely interactive version where hovers will give you song information.
+There are some other cumulative variance plots that you can check out in [figures.](https://github.com/r-reji/spotifyPlaylistClustering/tree/main/figures).
+Please note that the figures that have hyperlinks below will take you to a lovely interactive version where hovers will give you song information.

 - [Figure 1: 'Acousticness' vs 'Speechiness'](https://htmlpreview.github.io/?https://github.com/r-reji/spotifyPlaylistClustering/blob/main/figures/acousticnessSpeechiness.html)